derpyypigeon/derpyypigeon/README.md

 ______________________________

  pt status:
-[Online🟢] - actively playing, fast responses!
-Int anytime :) [Busy🔴] - semiafk, slow responses, whisper to int!
+[Online🟢] - actively playing, int anytime :) [Busy🔴] - semiafk, slow responses, whisper to int!
 [Away🌙] - AFK, will not respond

 ______________________________

 I am a multishipper so I am fine with any ships interacting!
-I respect all nonproblematic ship opinions.
+I respect all nonproblematic ship opinions!

-my favorite SPN ships!: DeanxCastiel, MegxCastiel, SamxEileen, SamxRowena, JodyxDonna, CrowleyxBobby, EllenxBobby

-proshippers dni
+proshippers DNI

 ______________________________

-I have social anxiety and may struggle with new people, so I apologize if I'm not talking much or matching your vibe, its not because of you!
+I sometimes struggle with socializing, mainly with new friends, so I apologize if I'm not talking much or matching your vibe.
+Its not because of you!
 💙
 have an amazing day! :)